 Life happens, and you may be tempted to use your savings toward other financial goals.
 Maybe you want to use your savings to pay for your next family vacation or a new luxury car.
 However, compound interest rewards investors for staying consistent and being disciplined.

-So, when you think about pulling your money out of your savings, think again.
+So, when you think about pulling your money out of your savings, maybe think again.
 Compound interest works best when you consistently contribute to your accounts over time.